Emailing a “Letter of Intent” or “Letter of Continued Interest” to Get Off a PT School Waitlist

 So, what can you do to improve your odds?

-It can be a great way to remind the program that you exist and why you’ll make a great PT student in their program.
+The letter can be a great way to remind the program that you exist and why you’ll make a great PT student in their program.
 Hopefully, it makes you stand out enough that they’re willing to take a chance on you.

 Who should you send it to?
 The program director, whoever is in charge of admissions or has been communicating with you about admissions, and whoever interviewed you, if applicable.